-The HW-R550 is a budget soundbar system from Samsung’s 2019 lineup, but has now been replaced by the 2020 Samsung HW-T550.
-This 2.1 system setup doesn’t have a dedicated center channel like the HW-R650, but has more speakers than the 2.1 HW-R450 of the same year.
-These two models are also the main competitors of the R550, and it is also compared against some similar budget 2.1 setups like the Yamaha YAS-207.
+The HW-R550 is a budget soundbar system from Samsung's 2019 lineup, but has now been replaced by the 2020 Samsung HW-T550.
+This 2.1 system setup doesn't have a dedicated center channel like the Samsung HW-R650, but has more speakers than the 2.1 Samsung HW-R450, which came out the same year.
+These two models are also the R550's main competitors, and it's also compared to some similar budget 2.1 setups like the Yamaha YAS-207.

 The sub is mostly made of wood.
 The front face is covered with fabric that can get easily dirty or damaged.
 The port is found on the back.